-Three people are confirmed dead after an Air Force Iroquois helicopter crashed north of Wellington this morning, says the Defence Minister.
+Three people are dead after an Air Force Iroquois helicopter crashed north of Wellington and a fourth is in hospital with serious injuries.

-It came down at Pukerua Bay, near the Paekakariki Hill Road.
+The helicopter came down early this morning at Pukerua Bay, near the Paekakariki Hill Road.

 Wellington Westpac Rescue Helicopter operations manager Dave Greenberg said a paramedic was winched into the helicopter crash site.

 "At that point we didn't know if anyone was alive," Mr Greenberg said.